nfdi-de/section-metadata-wg-onto/recommendations/E_Used_Terminologies/README.md

 [creating an account on ORCiD](https://support.orcid.org/hc/en-us/articles/360006897454-How-do-I-register-for-an-ORCID-ID), which are both free and can be done in a few minutes.

+## Benefits

+1. TS4NFDI will import collections from Semantic Farm, reducing the need for them to implement duplicate collection curations
+2. NFDI Section Metadata will create a dashboard for the NFDI directorate for reporting purposes

 ## Results

 | Consortium                                                    | #   | Contact              | Suggest                                                                                                                                                                           |